 The disappearance of a parking violation from a vehicle does NOT relieve the violator from responsibility for that ticket.
 You are responsible for any ticket issued to your vehicle, regardless of who was driving or whether you received a copy of the ticket.

 Students and employees are responsible for tickets received on their vehicles and all family vehicles while parked on campus.

 You can appeal a parking violation that you feel was issued in error.
 Appeals must be made within ten (10) days of receiving the violation.
-You can appeal the violation using the online appeals link, via e-mail, mail or by coming by the office.
+You can appeal the violation using the online appeals link.
 If appealing a violation, you must include the following information: ticket number, employee or student ID number and the reason for your appeal.

 Contact the Parking Operations office by filing out the Special events parking request form well in advance of the event to determine and plan for the parking needs of your event.

 View the results of the Fall 2012 parking survey.

 Administrative Center, Room 221

 Kansas City, MO 64112